draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 - installer does not deploy the `namespace.yaml` manifest.
-  It expects the Namespace to exist and to match the value in `values.yaml` There is no validation, in case of mismatch the installer will fail
+  It expects the Namespace to exist and to match the value in `values.yaml` If there is a mismatch, the installer will fail as no validation is in place.

 `--skip-pull-secret`